Scroll to content

 Reading in KS2

 In Key Stage 2 most children will have completed their phonics reading programme and be able to decode words and read age appropriate texts fluently.
-At the start of Year 3, if ready, they will move on to using Accelerated Reader.
+Towards the end of Year 2 or at the start of Year 3, if ready, they will move on to using Accelerated Reader.
 Accelerated Reader is an online based programme aimed at encouraging children to read and develop their comprehension skills.

-At the beginning of Year 3 children complete an online reading comprehension test.
+When children start Accelerated Reader, they complete an online reading comprehension test.
 This test, alongside the teacher's knowledge of your child's reading level, will determine what colour book band your child is on.
 Your child should be able to read the majority of their book fluently and easily, with one or two challenging words that you will need to explain.

 I'm always asked lots of questions about Accelerated Reader - so here are the answers to some common ones.
 If these don't answer your questions please contact me at school and I can add the answers to this list!